pfisterjohannes1234/brainfuck-quine/readme.md

  print Part A, see later) and after that it prints the values of the array (used to print Part B).
 This Program is specially crafted so that `convert.py` can convert it (after preprocessing) to Brainfuck code.
-With this one part, we call it part B, of the brainfuck program is created.
+With this one part, part B, of the brainfuck program is created.
-This is stored in ./temporary/printcode.bf
+This is stored in `./temporary/printcode.bf`

 The other brainfuck part, part A, creates the data used to print.
 It must generate the data used in the part B of the brainfuck program.
 We generate part A automatically.
-For that we feed part B to ascii-brainfuck which generates the brainfuck programm to fill the data we need to print Part B.
+For that we feed part B to `ascii-brainfuck` which generates the brainfuck programm to fill the data we need to print Part B.
 This is stored in `./temporary/generatecode.bf`